UK denies changes to visa rules for Nigerians

 The Commission urged the public to disregard unverified reports suggesting a blanket ban or restriction on Nigerian visa applicants.

-For further inquiries, the British High Commission advised the public to reach out to its Press and Public Affairs team.
+For further enquiries, the British High Commission advised the public to reach out to its Press and Public Affairs team.

 This comes amid growing public concern on social media following reports that the UK government was tightening entry for Nigerian nationals.